cpti372/cpti372.github.io/_posts/2017-10-15-markdown-cheatsheet.md

 ---
 layout: post
-title: Five things that can make you better off using internet vs Five things you can’t do without the internet
+title: Impact of Internet on human life
 summary: Markdown is a way to style text on the web.
 You control the display of the document; formating words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
 Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in.
 featured-img: emile-perron-190221

 ---

+<p align="center"><h1>Five things that can make you better off using internet vs Five things you can’t do without the internet</h1></p>
 <Blockquote>
 <text align="center"><b>Coline usually wakes up at 7:30 a.m. and checks her WeChat message.
 Then, after she delivers her breakfast through the delivery application, she watches her favorite YouTube channels.
 It's her daily morning routine.